notixbit/paypal-basket/README.md

 }

 /*
-  From here on you can access a product like:
+  At this point you can access a product like:

   products['michaeljacksonworld']
   products['davidguettalisten']